CliffordAnderson/academic-site/content/authors/admin/_index.md

 superuser: true
 authors:
   - admin
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests The study of algorithms as cultural artifacts, computational thinking in the humanities, large-scale textual analysis of narrative documents, and the religious dimensions of intellectual property.
 interests:
   - Academic Librarianship
   - Computational Thinking